 The security industry has seen a significant wave of private equity investment over the past decade.
 Roll-up platforms backed by PE firms have been aggressively acquiring alarm monitoring companies, fire protection businesses, and security integrators across North America.
-For security business owners considering a sale, understanding the difference between a private equity buyer and a direct buyer like CMBB is essential to making the right decision.
+For security business owners considering a sale, understanding the fundamental difference between a private equity buyer and a direct buyer like CMBB is essential — not just for the transaction itself, but for what happens to your business, your team, and your legacy after closing.

 How Private Equity Roll-Ups Work in the Security Industry